vincoss/skiasharp.samples/src/SkiaSharpSamples/SkiaSharpSamples/Readme.txt

 ## Tasks
 search for TODO
-add max zoom for the SkiaSharpZoomContentView test touch ID on multiple devices to see what is the single ID, windows is 1, androind is 0 sample with SKPaint sample with high quality paint use SKGLView on zoom control progress indicator
+add max zoom for the SkiaSharpZoomContentView test touch ID on multiple devices to see what is the single ID, windows is 1, androind is 0, iOS is always different touch and zoom does not work on iOS sample with SKPaint sample with high quality paint use SKGLView on zoom control progress indicator drawing samples crop sample

 ## Resources
 https://skia.org/